csc301-winter-2020/team-project-14-djno/deliverables/README.md

 - The *dev* branch is used for integrating front end and backend and modifications created during the process.
 - The *master* branch hold latest working project, is updated by rebasing *dev* onto *master*.
 This is usually done by Junxuan and at least one other member.

-For styling we followed [PEP 8](https://www.python.org/dev/peps/pep-0008/)
+For styling we followed [PEP 8](https://www.python.org/dev/peps/pep-0008/) for simplicity and we can all set it in our IDE.

 #### Application deployment (with AWS EB CLI):

 Requirements:
-- Apply for AWS account and get credential token and secret key-pair.
+- AWS account and get credential token and secret key-pair.
 - Create and activate a virtual environment named *virt*, install all the packages from *requirements.txt*

 Deployment Steps:
-- Initialize *EB CLI* repository with the eb init command
+- Initialize *EB CLI* repository with the *eb init* command
 - Create an environment and deploy  application to it with *eb create*
 - When the environment creation process finish, open website with *eb open*
 - For more details, here is an official [tutorial online](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html)